spipm/crackcoin/README.md

 This project was created as an exercise after reading "Mastering Bitcoin: unlocking digital cryptocurrencies".

+Crackcoin is not an active cryptocurrency and should not be confused with CrackCoin (CRACK).

 ## Material covered

 - Transaction-based mining as a PoC for a blockchain-free cryptocurrency